Type in what information you are looking for or use the categories below to explore.

 The list above does not include all possible conditions that put you at higher risk of severe illness from COVID-19.
 Severe outcomes of COVID-19 are defined as hospitalization, admission to the intensive care unit (ICU), intubation or mechanical ventilation, or death.
 The conditions on this list are in alphabetical order.
 They are not in order of risk.

 Understanding your increased risk of experiencing severe outcomes of COVID-19 can assist you in making decisions about how to help protect yourself and those you take care of.
 Take this list with you to review with your doctor at your next appointment.
-This list should not be used to exclude people with underlying conditions from recommended measures for prevention or treatment of
+This list should not be used to exclude people with certain underlying conditions from recommended measures for prevention or treatment of

-Talk to your healthcare provider, if you have questions about a condition not included on this list or questions on how to manage your condition and help protect yourself against
+Talk to your healthcare provider if you have questions about a condition not included on this list or questions on how to manage your condition and help protect yourself against

 What does it mean to be immunocompromised and how does it relate to COVID-19?

-As with other vaccine-preventable diseases, you are best protected from COVID-19 when you stay up-to-date with the recommended vaccinations.
+As with other vaccine-preventable diseases, you are best protected from COVID-19 when you stay up to date with the recommended vaccinations.

 What should I tell my vaccination provider before getting myself or my child vaccinated against COVID-19?